 This model is fitted with an electronic engine management system which encompasses control of both ignition and fuel delivery.
-The engine ECM is electronically paired to the immobiliser system within the chassis ECM to help prevent theft of the motorcycle.
+The engine ECM is electronically paired to the chassis ECM to help prevent theft of the motorcycle (see Immobiliser System).
 The engine ECM also draws information from sensors positioned around the engine, cooling and air intake systems and precisely calculates ignition advance and fuelling requirements for all engine speeds and loads.